Tilkal/graphql-to-gsheet/README.md

 ## Using the CLI and CLASP

 This installation guide is for developers or those with some more experience with the command line to make code editing a more smooth experience.
 We will use git to clone this repository.
 We will also use an open source tool called CLASP (Command Line Apps Script Project).
-Using CLASP allows us to use an IDE like VSCODE to edit our code (instead of the in-browser GAS editor).
+Using CLASP allows us to use an IDE like VSCODE to edit the code (instead of the in-browser GAS editor).
 [Here](https://developers.google.com/apps-script/guides/clasp) is the documentation source.

+### Prerequisites
+You will need [Node.js](https://nodejs.org/en/download/) installed.

 **1. Installation**